 China has also completed 50 of the 57 structural changes that it agreed to make to improve access to its market for US exporters.
 As a result, US beef and poultry exports have increased markedly and dairy exports have risen by more than 20 per cent.
 The number of US facilities with approval to export agricultural products to China has also more than doubled to 3,500.

-US President Donald Trump believes that an increase in agricultural exports to China will translate into greater support for him in rural electoral districts, especially in the Mid-West.
+President Trump appears to view the US trade deficit with China as the main economic challenge in the relationship.
 According to John Bolton, the former US National Security Advisor, President Trump views the China-US trade relationship purely in economic, rather than strategic, terms.
 He notes that:

 Trump approached trade and trade deficits as if reading a corporate balance sheet: trade deficits meant we were losing, and trade surpluses meant we were winning.
 Tariffs would reduce imports and increase government revenues, which was better than the opposite … Still, trade deficits often indicated other problems, such as the enormous benefits China reaped from intellectual property theft, which in turn allowed it to compete more successfully against the very firms it had stolen the intellectual property from.
 Compounding the problem, Beijing subsidized its businesses to lower their prices internationally.
 Major decreases in US manufacturing jobs resulted from lower labor costs of production in China and other developing countries.
 It was therefore trade deficits as symptoms of other problems, not as problems in themselves, that warranted more attention.